Jithub/note/README.md

 # note
-Emmm, just a test for github.dev funciton.
+Emmm, just a test for github.dev function.
 I've gotta to learn.